Skip to main content

 How to Comment

-To access the Consultation Paper and the At-A-Glance document, which provides a summary of the Consultation Paper, or to submit a comment, please visit the IPSASB website at www.ipsasb.org.
-Comments on the Consultation Paper are requested by May 31, 2012.
-The IPSASB encourages IFAC members, associates, and regional accountancy bodies to promote the availability of this consultation paper to their members and employees.
+To access the Exposure Draft and the At-a-Glance document, which provides a summary of the Exposure Draft, or to submit a comment, please visit the IPSASB website at www.ipsasb.org.
+Comments on the Exposure Draft are requested by July 31, 2012.
+The IPSASB encourages IFAC members, associates, and regional accountancy bodies to promote the availability of this Exposure Draft to their members and employees.

 About the IPSASB